manishmadugula/Notes/Code/java.md

 ```

 - In the above example, even though Object class is not a superclass of primitives, since primivites are not reference types, but still we can add due to the fact that int gets autoboxed to Integer.

+# Default Package
+- If no package declaration is specified for 2 classes, they cannot access each other method unless the method is public.

 # Varargs
 - It is short-form for variable-length arguments.
 A method that takes a variable number of arguments is a varargs method.